 A double chance bet is a twist on the classic 3-way bet (which you can read more about here).
 Instead of betting on one of the 3 outcomes (team A/draw/team B) you are betting on at least one of 2 of the outcomes happening.
 So in reality you’re betting against one of the 3 outcomes.

 Quick tip: Always calculate the double chance odds vs the 3-way odds.
 More on this at the bottom of the page.

 The best way to explain the double chance bet is to compare the odds to a 3-way bet with the same outcomes.
-For this example I’m going to use a Champions League game between Arsenal and Barcelona.
+For this example I’m going to use a 2023 Champions League game between Inter Milan and FC Porto.
 I’ve included a screenshot of the Double Chance odds, and also provided the 3-way odds in text form below to compare.
 The odds are taken from Sports Interaction:

 The 3-way odds (Full Time Result) are as follows:

 While the double chance odds are:

 If I thought FC Porto was being overlooked in this game, but I wasn’t sure they would win in regulation, it might make sense for me to take the ‘FC Porto or Draw’ double chance bet.

 That said, the double chance odds are just the 3-way odds from both the FC Porto outcome and the Draw outcome combined into one.
 It’s important that you perform a quick calculation to figure out if it’s more advantageous to take the ‘FC Porto or Draw’ double chance bet or to split up your bet between the ‘FC Porto’ and ‘Draw’ 3-way bet options.

 How To Calculate Correct Double Chance Odds